aniamirjanyan/KafkaToMongoDB/README.md

 **4. Install MongoDB Sink Connector** (https://github.com/mongodb/mongo-kafka/blob/master/docs/install.md)

 Go to https://www.confluent.io/hub/mongodb/kafka-connect-mongodb and download the connector.
 Extract the connector folder.
 In there you can find `lib` directory that contains a `.jar` file.
 Copy the file in your `plugin.path`.
+The `.jar` file must be also copied in confluent plugin path.
 ```
 sudo cp mongodb-kafka-connect-mongodb-0.2/lib/* /usr/share/java
+sudo cp mongodb-kafka-connect-mongodb-0.2/lib/* <path-to-confluent>/share/java

 ```

 You can find the path in confluent directory by navigating to `/etc/kafka/connect-standalone.properties`.